 Here’s what you shouldn’t be doing according to Amazon's rules and regulations:

 Yes, negative reviews can count against you, but not in the way you think.
-If you do get a negative review, it is how you handle this review that will help boost your Amazon credibility.
-To do this you’ll want to respond as quickly as possible.
+If you get a negative review, how you handle this review will help boost your Amazon credibility.
+To do this, you’ll want to respond as quickly as possible.

-If you’re a new seller or are launching a new product, it’s very hard to get organic reach on Amazon search results as you won’t have sales or reviews for that product.
+If you’re a new seller or are launching a new product, it’s tough to get organic reach on Amazon search results as you won’t have sales or reviews for that product.
 As we mentioned, Amazon SEO takes time.
-The quickest way to jump-start your ranking, until your ranking has a chance to catch up, is investing in Amazon PPC ads.
+The quickest way to jump-start your ranking until your ranking has a chance to catch up is investing in Amazon PPC ads.

-One of the simplest mistakes Amazon sellers can make is putting the wrong product in the wrong category.
-Amazon’s search engine functions entirely based on strict indexes; if your products are not within these indexes correctly, your relevance will be affected and therefore your rank.
+One of Amazon sellers' simplest mistakes is putting the wrong product in the wrong category.
+Amazon’s search engine functions entirely based on strict indexes; if your products are not within these indexes correctly, your relevance will be affected and, therefore, your rank.

-It may be tempting to choose a category where there is less competition, but if that category is not 100% related to that specific product you will be penalized.
-If you’re selling on other platforms, such as your own online store, you’ll want to edit product categories in Amazon to ensure they are in line with Amazon specifically.
+It may be tempting to choose a category with less competition, but if that category is not 100% related to that specific product, you will be penalized.
+If you’re selling on other platforms, such as your online store, you’ll want to edit product categories on Amazon to ensure they are in line with Amazon specifically.

-Just because you can’t promote your online store on Amazon, doesn’t mean you can’t use your other external traffic sources to promote your Amazon listings.
-This can be in the form of Google AdWords search ads directing shoppers to a landing page that they can route to your Amazon listings, or using Social PPC such as Facebook’s Dynamic Product Ads to direct traffic to your Amazon product listings.
+Just because you can’t promote your online store on Amazon doesn’t mean you can’t use your other external traffic sources to promote your Amazon listings.
+This can be in the form of Google AdWords search ads directing shoppers to a landing page that they can route to your Amazon listings or using Social PPC such as Facebook’s Dynamic Product Ads to refer traffic to your Amazon product listings.

 The bottom line: Like with any search engine optimization, the key to your success with Amazon ranking is to ensure you are using relevant keywords, images, product descriptions, and categories, all while providing good customer service.
-As you build your rank, avoid shady ‘quick-fixes’ and keep your eye on the prize.
-Keeping your Amazon listings SEO optimized may sound like hard work but with the right Product Management platforms such as StoreAutomator, already Amazon-SEO optimized, multi-channel sellers can more easily ensure your products are categorized correctly, enhance product information and use custom fields to adjust your listing.
+As you build your rank, avoid shady quick fixes and keep your eye on the prize.
+Keeping your Amazon listings SEO optimized may sound like hard work.
+Still, with the right Product Management platforms, such as StoreAutomator, which is already Amazon-SEO optimized, multi-channel sellers can more easily ensure your products are categorized correctly, enhance product information, and use custom fields to adjust your listing.